nus-cs2103-AY2122S1/tp/docs/team/leezhixuan.md

 Given below are my contributions to the project.

-* **New Feature**: FindOr
+* **New Feature**: FindAny
   * What it does:
-    * FindOr is a command that allows users to apply an 'OR' filter with the search terms they have provided.
+    * FindAny is a command that allows users to apply an 'OR' filter with the search terms they have provided.
   * Justification:
     * "OR" search retrieves records that include either terms searched for.
 Using OR broadens a search and thus returns more results.
       This way, users will be able to filter contacts with greater flexibility.